DMaty/generator-hottowel/README.md

 # FORK of [John Papas, Generator Hottowel](https://github.com/johnpapa/generator-hottowel) for the following purposes:

 1. ADD SASS support and suppress (but NOT delete) LESS support
-2. Migrate bower dependencies to NPM.
+2. Migrate bower dependencies to NPM
+3. Remove "wiredep" and "bower" pieces
 3. ADD Angular Material into gulp tasks and dependencies adn suppress BOOTSTRAP
 4. Move testing from MOCHA to Jasmine and add appropriate dependencies
+5. remove CHAI dependencies, add karma-jasmine

 This will be a work in progress as we refine our standardized generator.

-new releases (none planned at this time....)
+new releases (0.4.3)

 # generator-hottowel